This chapter contains information useful for SQL programming in a globalization support environment. This chapter includes the following topics:

 ALTER SESSION SET NLS_SORT = GERMAN; SELECT * FROM table1 ORDER BY column1;

-This example first sets the
+The following example first sets the

 NLS_SORT session parameter to German, but the